fastruby/skunk/README.md

 ## Known Issues

-The StinkScore should be calculated per method.
-This would provide a more accurate representation of the average StinkScore in a module.
+The SkunkScore should be calculated per method.
+This would provide a more accurate representation of the average SkunkScore in a module.

-I think that the StinkScore of a module should be the average of the StinkScores of all of its methods.
+I think that the SkunkScore of a module should be the average of the SkunkScores of all of its methods.

-Right now the StinkScore is calculated using the totals for a module:
+Right now the SkunkScore is calculated using the totals for a module:

 - Total Code Coverage Percentage per Module
 - Total Churn per Module
 - Total Cost per Module

-For more details, feel free to review and improve this method: [RubyCritic::AnalysedModule#stink_score]
+For more details, feel free to review and improve this method: [RubyCritic::AnalysedModule#skunk_score]

 ## Development